The Untold Story of Everest Base Camp Trek: Sherpa’s cultural dynamics

 Sherpa community has a long adherence to the Nyingmapa school of Tibetan Buddhism, the school that has assimilated the practices and local deities borrowed from the pre-Buddhist Bon religion.
 With the emphasis on mysticism, Sherpa community believes in numerous gods and demons believed to inhabit in mountain, forest and cave, besides the Buddha and other Buddhist divinities.
 Worshipping the deities is incorporated in the ancient practices followed by the Sherpa community.

 Mount Everest (or Chomolungma as Sherpa name it) is worshipped as the “Mother of the World” and Mt Makalu as the diety Shiva along with other mountain gods as their protective deities.
 Monasteries and Gompa serve as the important aspect of their religion and Lamas or Monks perform the spiritual activities.
-Some of the ancient and important monasteries, as of Tengboche, Pangboche and Dingboche, are found in the trail of Everest Base Camp Trek as well.
+Some of the ancient and important monasteries, as of Tengboche, Pangboche and Dingboche, are found in Everest Base Camp Trek route as well.

 Sherpas traditionally speak the Sherpa or Sherpali language,a Tibetan dialect.
 Sherpa language borrows from other languages as well.
 Sherpas use Nepali language as a means of communication with other people; however the interaction with foreigners and education has made many Sherpa people speak other languages including English.
 Sherpas use Tibetan script for writing.